sid-agrawal/CellulOS-Docs/docs/source/user/running_benchmarks.md

 selected_tests = test_configurations
 ```
+- If you set `n_reboots` to 1, then the script will enable `GPIBenchmarkMultiple`.
+- If the system type is `system_type_osm`, then the script will enable `GPIServerEnabled`, otherwise it will be disabled.

 ## Running Benchmarks
 This makes the assumption that your environment is set up as described in [booting](target_booting_assumptions).